Learn to Let Loose and Make Fitness Fun with the Power of Dance

 Ready to get moving?
 Cooper Fitness Center group exercise director, Scotty Esquibel, M.S., explains that you may practice any style of dance to achieve fitness goals.
-As long as you are dancing for 30 minutes most days of the week, sweating, and able to breath, you are dancing down the right path to fitness.
+As long as you are dancing for 30 minutes most days of the week, sweating, and able to breathe, you are dancing down the right path to fitness.

 Aerobic dance vs. other activities